Algorithms for optimal control of hybrid systems with sliding motion: Calculating the optimal control

 The introduced convention is also applied to integrals, for example

 But taking piecewise smooth functions as controls requires also checking at each point $t_j$ (see (\ref{pwc2})) whether the system is still at a sliding mode after control changes at time $t_j$, if not a new discrete state at this time must be determined.
+For lack of space we do take into account these nonautonomous switches times.
+However, our analysis could be easily extended with this respect under additional assumption ${\bf (H2)}\ iv)$ stated in \cite{ps2020a}.

 During the sliding motion the continuous state trajectory should stay in a set $ \Sigma $.
-To keep this condition satisfied during the numerical integration, we follow the approach proposed in \cite{ap1998} and integrate the differential-algebraic equations (DAEs)
+To keep this condition satisfied during the numerical integration, we follow the approach proposed in \cite{ap1998} and integrate the differential--algebraic equations (DAEs)

 instead of ODEs

 It can be shown that at a sliding motion equations (\ref{slidingDAEDiff})--(\ref{slidingDAEAlg}) and (\ref{Fil2}) are equivalent (\cite{ps2020a}).
 We prefer using (\ref{slidingDAEDiff})--(\ref{slidingDAEAlg}) instead of (\ref{Fil2}) for the reason of getting more stable numerical solution on the switching surface.